7 Steps to Take When your Basement Floods

 - How to Clean Concrete Basement Floor

 - Hiring a Professional

 What to do When Your Basement Floods

-Take these steps as quickly as possible to make sure that you prevent damage as much as possible, especially to your basement floor.
+It is important to start the flooded basement cleanup process quickly to help prevent water damage as much as possible, especially to your basement floor.
 Make sure you and your family stay safe when you experience a basement flood and the cleaning begins!

 Step 1: Call Your Insurance Company

 In many cases, your homeowners insurance will cover this kind of extensive damage.
 Take pictures as soon as you see the damage so that they -and you- have a record of the damages.

 Does insurance cover a flooded basement?

 If your floodwater came from a natural disaster or groundwater, your insurance company may not cover the damages!
 Most homeowners insurance only covers issues within the home such as burst pipes or sewage backups.
 You’ll need specific flood insurance to cover flood damage cleanup from a natural disaster like heavy rain or a hurricane.

 How much does it cost to fix a flooded basement?